nassir1976/city_explorer_api/README.md

 Author: Nassir Abegaz

 ## Overview
-This application about providing information(data) for the client when its requested(search) and the data a the first time will go to place contain the data by using json file .
+This application about providing information(data) for the client when its requested(search) and the data a the first time will go to place contain the data by using json file
 ## Getting Started
-future one
-TO creatining repo .
+Number and name of feature: Repo Setup
 Estimate of time needed to complete: 1HOURS_

 Start time: 8:30pm ____